-Introduction to FPGA Programming
+1. Introduction to FPGA Programming

 The NI LabVIEW FPGA Module is a natural extension of the LabVIEW graphical programming environment.
 You can perform complex FPGA programming without using low-level languages such as VHDL.
-If you are familiar with LabVIEW, transitioning to LabVIEW FPGA presents only a small learning curve, which can drastically reduce development time in applications that require FPGA programming, eliminating the need for custom hardware designs.
+If you are familiar with LabVIEW, transitioning to LabVIEW FPGA presents only a small learning curve.
+This can drastically reduce development time in applications that require FPGA programming, eliminating the need for custom hardware designs.
 Instead of programming in HDL, you create applications on the LabVIEW block diagram, and LabVIEW FPGA synthesizes the graphical code and deploys it to FPGA hardware.

-Image Processing on the FPGA
+2. Image Processing on the FPGA

-1. Use Cases for FPGA Vision
+4. Use Cases for FPGA Vision

 Use Case 1: FPGA-Only Processing for High-Speed Control